JonasHarter/RftgCardGenerator/README.md

 The intent was to replace the tiles in the game with cards.<br />

 All images are AI generated with MidJourney.<br />
-This uses flowRoot (from svg 1.2), so Inkscape is probably requried for png conversion.<br />
+This uses Inkscape and flowRoot (from svg 1.2), for conversion to png.<br />
 This uses the DM Serif font.
 It needs to be installed, so Inkscape can use it.<br />

 # Ideas